Skip to main content

 When will I be notified of the outcome?

-Applicants will be notified in-line with the timeline set out in the grant guidelines.
+Applicants will be notified in line with the timeline set out in section 7.3 of the Grant Guidelines.

 Can I resubmit a previous application?